 Imperialism: Employment military forces and other means by one country to conquer and control another country.
 In this paper, imperialism's synonym is colonialism.
 The rule of the British in British India is an example of imperialism (Said 12).
 Imperialism is evident in the selected short stories, particularly “With the Main Guard.”

-Militarism: It has two different definitions.
-The first definition is the belief that a country should keep an active military and always strive to improve the capability of its military so that it can command fear and influence over other nations.
-The second definition of militarism is the admiration, glorification, and respect for the military class.
-It is typically accompanied by the election of military men into public administrative offices.
-This proposal focuses on this second definition of militarism, where we find the public having a great admiration and respect for the military class (The Free Dictionary).
+Militarism: It is regarded as a package of ideas, like an ideology.
+Militarism refers to a compilation of assumptions, values and core beliefs reproduced within and by civil society.
+Among those distinctively militaristic, core beliefs are: a) that armed force is the ultimate resolver of tensions; b) that human nature is prone to conflict; c) that having enemies is a natural condition; d) that hierarchical relations produce effective action; e) that a state without an army is naïve, scarcely modern and barely legitimate; f) that in times of crisis those who are feminine need armed protection; and g) that in times of crisis any man who refuses to engage in armed violent action is jeopardizing his own status as a manly man (Enloe 219).

 Infrastructure: It is a combination of demography, economy, and technology.
 Cultural materialists observe that infrastructure are the forces that shape the culture of a society.
 Demography provides labor while economy supplies equipment.
 The interaction of labor, equipment, and technology determine the way of life of people (Harris 32).